Tampa Post-Divorce Modification Lawyer

 - The developmental stage and needs of the child; and

 - Each parent’s capacity to participate and be involved in the child’s school and extracurricular activities.

 To establish that a modification would be in a child’s best interest, a party will need to have access to compelling evidence, such as school records and witness testimony.

 Before a court will grant modification of an alimony or child support agreement, it will also require evidence of a substantial change in circumstances, which could include:

 - A decreased ability to pay;

 - Receipt of a substantial inheritance or gift; and

 Generally, courts are not convinced that circumstances warrant a change if a party can only demonstrate that there is a moderate improvement in the payee’s economic situation or the payee voluntarily quit his or her job.
 There are also specific rules in place for different types of alimony.
 For instance, some types of alimony are designated as non-modifiable.

-If you live in Tampa and are seeking modification of a parenting plan, child support arrangement, or spousal maintenance agreement, please contact Bubley & Bubley, P.A. by calling (813) 963-7735 to speak with an experienced post-divorce modification attorney today.
+If you live in Tampa and are seeking modification of a parenting plan, child support arrangement, or spousal maintenance agreement, please contact Bubley & Bubley, P.A. by calling (813) 963-7735 to speak with an experienced Tampa post-divorce modification lawyer today.